Shape Your Future, Starting in Siegen

 Compulsory modules: Construction Mechanics II/III (Elastostatics, Dynamics), Building Physics I, Structural Analysis I/II, Construction Management and Costing, Construction Law - Contract Management, Hydromechanics and Hydraulic Engineering, Geotechnics, Engineering Hydrology I, Solid Construction I, Traffic and Roads

-Study section III - specialization
+Study Phase III - Specialization

 5th - 6th semester